 06Sales vs. Recruitment

 Is most of the income from the direct sales company you are considering generated through sales of the product, rather than recruitment of other sales associates?
 This is key to finding a reputable direct sales company.
 Any company that focuses too much on recruitment could be a pyramid scam.

 6 Things to Consider Before Starting a Direct Sales Business

-Many work at home moms try their hands at direct selling as a way to pick up some cash while still spending time with their kids.
-A direct sales business can, indeed, provide a mom the best of both world--flexible hours and income.
+Many work-at-home moms try their hands at direct selling as a way to pick up some cash while still spending time with their kids.
+A direct sales business can, indeed, provide a mom the best of both worlds: flexible hours and income.
 However, be careful.
-Direct sales can be a front for work at home scams, but more than that, you will want to carefully consider whether you will like direct sales.
+Direct sales can be a front for work-at-home scams, but more than that, you will want to carefully consider whether you will like direct sales.
 After that, look into some of the business issues outlined below and learn the direct sales industry's terminology before you make any commitments.

 And keep in mind that there are other types of sales jobs that can be done from home.